greatday4april/react-rails-skeleton/README.md

 - cd into the folder and run `bundle install && yarn install`
 - We will use `yarn` instead of `npm` so `yarn add` `yarn run` etc instead of `npm`
 - you may need turn off "Auto Attach" in the bottom bar of VS code if you have it
+- Feel free to use the example https://github.com/greatday4april/react-rails-redux-example as a reference if you do decide to use redux

 ### DB setup